 Dody: The Guide

 As the rainbow disappeared, Dody and I proceeded with our day.
-As it turns out, sharing my time with Dody was more meaningful then visiting the sites of Bali.
-Dody was my third gift, “The Guide” on my Hero’s Journey.
+As it turns out, sharing my time with Dody was more meaningful than visiting Bali’s sites.
+Dody was my third gift, “The Guide,” on my Hero’s Journey.
 He also became my friend.
 We spent multiple days together on my first journey through Bali.
-We laughed, I cried, we shared meals, he educated me on the culture of Bali and the Hindu Religion.
-We shared similar experiences in our life relating to love, marriage, divorce and children.
+We laughed, cried, and shared meals; he educated me on Bali and the Hindu religious culture.
+We shared similar experiences in our life relating to love, marriage, divorce, and children.
 He taught me many things, one of which was how to release resentment and anger and to leave it to karma.

 The Birds: Revelation

 Revelation: An act of revealing or communicating divine truth.
 Something that is revealed by God to Humans.

 On the third day of my journey, I traveled to see Nusa Penida Island’s beautiful beaches.
 I arrived late at night, immediately went to bed, and woke the next morning before the sun ready to take on the day.
 I made coffee, took it to the pool at my hotel, and there I received my fourth gift, the birds.
 The birds were my symbol of hope… of freedom.
 As I sat watching the sunrise over the ocean, one little bird flew over me and then down into the water and back up.
 Soon, another bird followed suit.
 Before I knew it, dozens were flocking around in front of me, rhythmically moving in the water, performing the most beautiful dance.
 It was just me, the birds, and the rising sun.
 At that moment, God made his presence known; he gave me hope and assured me that I would get through the darkness surrounding me back home and make it to the other side.
 There he was, through the birds, showing me that I was just where I needed to be.
 I went into the day on Nusa Penida Island with more hope than I have ever had in my 33 years of life.